JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 ## Discussions
-A dynamical system does not simply allow flowing back.
+A dynamical system does not simply allow flowing back!

 ## Conclusions